Dhruvvvx17/integers-of-arbitrary-length-in-C/README.md

 # integers-of-arbitrary-length-in-C
 A C library for the integers of arbitrary length (intal).

-An intal is represented as a string of decimal digits (0-9) that are stored in the big-endian style.

 C allows integer values between the range -2147483648 to +2147483647 for a regular int variable

 C allows integer values between the range -9223372036854775808 to +9223372036854775807 for a long int variable

-This C library, allows to have integer values of any arbitrary length by storing them in string format.
+This C library, allows integer values of any arbitrary length by storing them in string format.
 The library provides the basic mathematical operations similar to the operations between two positive int values.
+An intal is represented as a string of decimal digits (0-9) that are stored in the big-endian style.

 The functions include: